What noise is acceptable?

 - By mail to Moreland City Council, Locked Bag 10, Moreland 3058, or

-- In person at any Citizens Service Centre.
+- In person at any Council Customer Service Centre.

 What happens after Council receives your noise complaint

 Council Officers work with the alleged offending property to try to resolve the situation by offering suggestions on how to reduce noise to an acceptable level.